sunilsoni/interview-docs/docs/angular/sample.md

 Angular 12 that makes a GET request to a Spring Boot RESTful API endpoint:

-### Creates a new Angular project with the given name.
+### Creates a new Angular project to call the backed API

 ```typescript
 import { Injectable } from '@angular/core';